-Late last year, they tragically lost their father and grandfather to Covid.
+In 2021, they tragically lost their father and grandfather to Covid.

 Today, despite everything, Asurina and Angela treat each day as a gift.
 Asurina aspires to be a veterinarian, giving lots of love to her cat Richard and dog Billon.
 Angela is interested in social sciences.
 They both continue to sew goods including mochilas (traditional Wayuu handbags), hammocks and bracelets for their family’s artisan business.